 Keep On Top of Pond Maintenance

-To save yourself from excessive maintenance work, we recommend that you always keep on top of your pond to keep it blooming.
-Ideally, when it comes to planting deep water plants you do not want fish and wildlife digging up your freshly planted pond plants.
-Therefore we advise topping the planted pond baskets with gravel or large pebbles to prevent this from happening.
-This will help ensure they remain stable and resistant to any damage from fish and other pond inhabitants.
+If you have fish in your pond, they can cause havoc by digging up your freshly planted pond plant.
+With this in mind, we advise topping the planted pond baskets with gravel or large pebbles to prevent this from happening.
+This will also help ensure they remain stable and resistant to any damage from fish or other pond inhabitants.